 Hiking Svínafellsjökull Glacier at Skaftafell National Park

-We were able to hear ice cracking, meltwater running through endless deep ice cracks, so called crevasses, and see the protected botanical mosses laying on the surface of the ice.
-Síf, our tour guide had an answer to all our questions and made us feel the intensity and power of the ice movement downhill.
+We could hear the ice cracking, meltwater running through endless deep ice cracks, so-called crevasses, and see the protected botanical mosses laying on the surface of the ice.
+Síf, our tour guide, had an answer to all our questions and made us feel the intensity and power of the ice movement downhill.
 The information about the impact of climate change and the process of the shrinking glacier ice was worrying, seriously.
-If you are able to go to Iceland, don’t miss the unique experience of being so close to the glacier ice.
+If you can go to Iceland, don’t miss the unique experience of being so close to the glacier ice.
 In about 10 years, this glacier might not exist anymore.
 It might make you change your mind about what is important in life and how to treat our environment.

-These Iceland Articles might be interesting for your Road Trip Iceland planning:
+Interesting Iceland Articles for your Iceland Road Trip:

-- Whale Watching North Iceland in Húsavík >
+- Whale Watching in North Iceland in Húsavík >

 - Hiking a Glacier at Skaftafell National Park >